Youssef-essam-Abdelaal/Hospital-System/README.md

 This setup provides a modern development environment.
 Ensure that your development environment is configured to support these technologies.
 Make sure all external dependencies and plugins in Gradle build files align with the given versions.

-# ------please check the special request pdf in the repo-------